deepmodeling/tbplas/doc/source/tutorial/overview.rst

     User class diagram of TBPLaS.
 Only essential attributes are shown for clarity.

-:class:`.SuperCell` / :class:`.InterHopping` / :class:`.Sample` are a set of classes specially designed
+:class:`.SuperCell` / :class:`.SCInterHopping` / :class:`.Sample` are a set of classes specially designed
 for constructing large complex models, especially for TBPM calculations.
 The computational expensive parts of these classes are written in Cython, making them orders of magnitudes faster than the purely python-based tools.
 For example, it takes 0.01 second to construct a graphene model with 100,000 primitive cells using